-◼️Guided tours are offered for free every day.
+Free guided tours (in Mandarin Chinese) are offered every day.

 - Guiding Service